josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Finally, let me take a moment to address anyone who might be thinking: _sure, AI is being used for some bad things, but I'm not personally using it that way.
 What's wrong with me just focusing on the good parts and enjoying the benefits to me_?

-My friend, you are literally describing privilege.
+My friend, that's privilege.
+You are literally describing privilege.

 ---

+Let me close this post the same way it began; with a personal example from my own family.

-My final example, like the one from the opening of this post, is a personal one: I have a newborn daughter.
+I have a newborn daughter.

 I began writing this post before she was born, and, mostly because of her, I'm now finishing it up several weeks later.
 And I can't shake the thought that I'm welcoming her into a world where so much of the potential malicious misuse of AI could one day be directed at her.